Robert Indiana: Biography

 Robert Indiana was born Robert Clark in New Castle, Indiana, and was adopted as an infant by Earl Clark and Carmen Watters.
 After his parents divorced, he relocated to Indianapolis to live with his father so he could attend Arsenal Technical High School (1942–1946), from which he graduated as valedictorian of his class.

 After serving for three years in the United States Army Air Forces, Indiana studied at the Art Institute of Chicago (1949–1953), the Skowhegan School of Painting and Sculpture in Maine (summer 1953) and Edinburgh University and Edinburgh College of Art (1953–1954).
 He returned to the United States in 1954 and settled in New York City.

 In New York, Indiana's romantic partner Ellsworth Kelly, whom he met in 1956, helped him find a loft on Coenties Slip.
 On Coenties Slip, Kelly introduced Indiana to neighboring artists like Jack Youngerman, Agnes Martin and Cy Twombly, with whom he shared his studio for a time.
 It was around this time when Indiana and Kelly established their romantic relationship.
-Kelly would go on to become a mentor for Indiana, and later convince him to make the shift to the hard edge style that quickly became a fan favorite.
+Kelly would go on to become a mentor for Indiana, and later persuade him to make the shift to the hard-edged style that quickly became popular.

-An interview with Indiana later in life reveals that Indiana only saw himself as equal with Kelly.
+An interview with Indiana later in life revealed that Indiana only saw himself as equal with Kelly.
 Although Indiana claims to be inspired by his homefront, The Slip, and Life Magazine, his biggest inspiration of all was Kelly.

 In 1958 he changed his surname to Indiana.
 His career took off in the early 1960s after Alfred H. Barr Jr., bought The American Dream, I for the Museum of Modern Art.